Candace Cameron Bure: Books

-Cameron Bure has written four books: A New York Times best seller, Reshaping It All: Motivation for Physical and Spiritual Fitness (ISBN 1433669730), published in January 2011; Balancing It All: My Story of Juggling Priorities and Purpose (ISBN 1433681846), published in January 2014; Dancing Through Life: Steps of Courage and Conviction (ISBN 1433686945), published in August 2015; and Kind is the New Classy: The Power of Living Graciously (ISBN 0310350026), published in April 2018.
+Cameron Bure has written four books: A New York Times best seller, Reshaping It All: Motivation for Physical and Spiritual Fitness (ISBN 1433669730), published in January 2011; Balancing It All: My Story of Juggling Priorities and Purpose (ISBN 1433681846), published in January 2014; Dancing Through Life: Steps of Courage and Conviction (ISBN 1433686945), published in August 2015; and Kind Is the New Classy: The Power of Living Graciously (ISBN 0310350026), published in April 2018.

 In a September 2015 interview, Bure revealed that Dancing Through Life discloses more personal issues than her first two books.
 In an April 2018 interview, Bure shared that Kind Is the New Classy conveyed the idea of staying centered and practicing graciousness towards others.

 Personal life

-Bure married Russian NHL hockey player Valeri Bure on June 22, 1996.
-They were first introduced at a charity hockey game by her Full House co-star Dave Coulier.
-They have a daughter and two sons.
-Their daughter Natasha competed in season 11 of The Voice at the age of 18 and played the younger version of her mother’s lead character in the final Aurora Teagarden Mystery.
-Cameron’s brother-in-law is hockey Hall of Famer Pavel Bure.
+Bure married Russian-American NHL hockey player Valeri "Val" Bure on June 22, 1996.
+They were introduced at a charity hockey game by her Full House co-star Dave Coulier on August 18, 1994.
+They have three children.
+She credits her Christian faith as being the binding force in her marriage.
+She and her husband reside in California.

+Bure is a supporter of Compassion International, a Christian charity, and reportedly sponsored three children through the charity's humanitarian programs.

 Bure is a conservative Republican.
+She became a Christian at the age of 12.
+Bure has said she opposes abortion.
+During the COVID-19 pandemic, she voiced opposition to vaccine mandates but clarified she was not anti-vaccine.

-She became a Christian at the age of 12, and she credits her faith as the binding force in her marriage.
-She has revealed she suffered from bulimia nervosa in her early twenties.
+In 2013, she revealed she suffered from bulimia nervosa in her early twenties.

-Bure is a supporter of Compassion International.
-The Bure family sponsors three children through the organization.